ShivaLour/Royaljatpubg/README.md

-- 👋 Hi, I’m Shiva Chaudhary (@Royaljatpubg)
+- 👋 Hi, I’m Shiva Chaudhary (@ShivaLour)
-- 👀 I’m interested in ...Coding, Software Development And Hacking.
+- 👀 I’m interested in Web Development, Android Development And Game Development.
-- 🌱 I’m currently learning ...C Programming Language
+- 🌱 I’m currently learning Full-Stack Web Development
-- 📫 How to reach me ...Contact Me On Instagram @ig_royaljat
+- 📫 How to reach me ...Contact Me On Twitter @shivalour

 <!---
 Royaljatpubg/Royaljatpubg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.